 Drying Rack

-I led the industrial design for Hydro Flask’s drying rack through a focused, iterative process that balanced user needs, manufacturing constraints, and the brand’s design intent.
+I led the industrial design for Hydro Flask’s drying rack through an iterative process that balanced user needs, manufacturing constraints, and the brand’s design intent.

 Hydro Flask